 Turn all of the lights on in the house immediately under the attic.
 If you see light shining through while you are up there, then you have an opportunity to improve the energy efficiency of the home, and also to keep the buyer’s home inspector from finding something else to report on.

 Don't forget the roof

 Aging roofs are the #1 big money item that home buyers and their real estate agents are concerned with during a home inspection.
-Shingle and roofing replacements can exceed $20,000 in cost, and many buyers don’t have that kind of money just sitting around.
+According to Roofingcalc.com, “most roofing contractors (and many insurance companies) will price their roof replacement services within $3.50 to $5.50 per square foot or $350 to $550 per square of architectural shingles installed“.

 There are minor roof problems that can turn into nasty water and mold issues that I would advise you to look for.
 Items such as exposed nail heads, brittle vent flashings and missing shingles are a few items that are easy and affordable to repair.

 Roofing consists of not just shingles, but also the material under them, including roofing paper, ice shield and wooden roof sheathing.
 If a roof is allowed to disintegrate from the shingles inward, most of all of these layers may be completely ruined.

 On the other hand, if the shingles are nearing the end of their useful life, you may be able to just replace the shingles and underlayment.